What New Furnace Efficiency Standards Mean for You in 2023

 Expected Longevity of a Condensing Furnace

-The life span of a condensing furnace depends on the brand, model and other factors.
-Usually, a condensing furnace is likely to last between 10-20 years with sufficient maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, it may not last as long.
+The life span of a condensing furnace will depend on the brand, model and other factors.
+In most cases, a condensing furnace will last between 10-20 years with appropriate maintenance and regular service.
+If your heating system doesn’t have regular furnace maintenance, the unit may struggle to perform as well, ultimately failing earlier than anticipated.

-Usually, condensing furnaces are more expensive than non-condensing furnaces.
-This is on account of their increased efficiency and the extra hardware necessary to capture any wasted heat from its exhaust gases.
-The added energy savings can often balance out the cost of purchase, however, so in the long run, it may be worthwhile investing in a condensing furnace.
+For the most part, condensing furnaces are more expensive than non-condensing furnaces.
+This is because of their increased efficiency and the additional hardware necessary to capture any wasted heat from its exhaust gases.
+However, the added energy savings can frequently cover the price of purchase.
+So long term, it may be more cost efficient to consider investing in a condensing furnace.

 Guide to Variable-Speed Furnaces